choke06/Verity/README.md

 # Vision

-Verity explores how credibility inference can become accessible and simplified for AI systems.
+Verity explores how credibility inference can be made accessible and simplified for AI systems.

 Modern AI agents are capable of retrieving vast amounts of information at scale, but still lack a native mechanism for reasoning about the underlying credibility of information.
 This becomes problematic as these agents become integrated into everyday decision making and act on information on behalf of users.